shainahegde51/RoleBasedProject/README.md

 Steps to run the apis

-1. "/addUser" (This api will help us to register new user and this can be accessed by anyone)
+1. "/addUser" (This api will help us to register new user and this can be accessed by anyUser (admin/user))

 *Open PostMan